TheNewEconomy/VaultUnlockedAPI/.standard/EconomyBadge.md

 ---

 ### **2. Economy User Plugins**
-Economy User Plugins, such as banks, chest shops, or auction houses, must implement a minimal set of methods from the Economy interface to interact with the active economy plugin:
+Economy User Plugins, such as banks, chest shops, or auction houses, must implement a minimal set of functionality from the Economy interface to achieve "minimum implementation."

 #### **Required Methods**

 1. **Account Balance Management:**
-    - getBalance(String pluginName, UUID accountID):
+    - balance(String pluginName, UUID accountID):
         - Retrieve the balance for a specific account.
     - withdraw(String pluginName, UUID accountID, BigDecimal amount):
         - Withdraw a specified amount from an account.